-Women were eligible to participate in this study if they were English speaking, had experienced diabetes in pregnancy, had attended an education session with the diabetes educator midwife about collecting antenatal colostrum, had had a live, singleton birth and were at least 6 weeks postpartum.
-Purposive sampling was used to capture a range of clinical characteristics including type of diabetes (GDM or diabetes unrelated to pregnancy) and neonatal complications.
-Selected women who had been registered on the 2014 and 2015 diabetes antenatal register at the study hospital were identified by the diabetes educator midwife, contacted by mail and invited to participate.
-Participants who returned the signed consent form were contacted by the primary author (JRRC) to arrange an interview.
+Women were eligible to participate in this study if they were English speaking, had experienced diabetes in pregnancy which resulted in a live, singleton birth and were at least six weeks post-partum.
+Purposive sampling was used to capture a range of clinical characteristics including type of diabetes (GDM or pre-existing) and neonatal complications.
+Selected women who had been registered on the 2014 and 2015 diabetes antenatal register at the study hospital were identified by the Diabetes Educator midwife, contacted by mail and invited to participate.
+Participants who returned the signed consent form were contacted by the primary author (JRC) to arrange an interview.
+Ethics approval was obtained from The Townsville Hospital and Health Service (HREC/16/QTHS/66).